Shannon L. McGee

 Parking and Transportation

-All motorized vehicles parked on campus must properly display a current parking permit, which will be accessed through scanning the vehicle license plate.
+All motorized vehicles parked on campus must have a current parking permit, which will be accessed through scanning the vehicle license plate.
 Parking on campus is by permit only and is a privilege that may be withdrawn for cause at any time.
 All campus community members (students, faculty, staff, and visitors) are responsible for knowing and obeying parking regulations.
 Moreover, campus citizens are responsible for their guests and should ensure that they are well aware of regulations.
 A parking regulations brochure (available to students, faculty, staff, and visitors) may be obtained at the Parking and Transportation Department.
 For details about parking lots and instructions, click here.

 Campus parking and traffic regulations are enforced under the authority of Georgia Code, Section 20-3-21.
 Parking policies are in effect and uniformly enforced at all times.
 Citations are issued for infractions of parking policies.
 Fines may be paid at the Parking and Transportation Office, located in Level 1 of the Sustella Avenue Parking Deck (telephone: 229-293-PARK).

 VSU operates a shuttle bus service.
 A Blazer Express Shuttle Guide, available at the Parking and Transportation Department, indicates stops, routes, and operating hours.
 Maps may also be found at each bus stop.